-Personal Protective Equipment (PPE) has become a hot topic.
+Personal protective equipment (PPE) has become a hot topic and requires specific PPE training.
 PPE equipment is required to be worn in many different industries and job roles to reduce contact with safety hazards and avoid workplace injury or illness.
 Required PPE items are specific to the industry and job role.
 Items like gloves, hard hats, ear plugs or muffs, respirators, steel toe shoes, safety glasses, coveralls, vests or full body suits could all be considered PPE.
 If these protective items are not put on properly, the employee could be exposed to hazardous conditions and subject to injury or illness.

 According to the US Department of Labor’s Occupational Safety and Health Administration (OSHA), employers are required to provide training to employees on the proper use of PPE.
-Training subjects required include what kind of PPE is required for the industry, and job role when to use PPE, the proper application and adjustment of PPE and the proper wear and removal of PPE.
-Employers are also required to train on the limitations of the PPE and how to maintain and dispose of PPE properly.
+Training subjects required include what kind of PPE is necessary for the industry and job role, when to use PPE, the proper application and adjustment of PPE, and the proper wear and removal of PPE.
+Employers are also required to train on the limitations of PPE and how to maintain and dispose of it properly.
 OSHA maintains these PPE standards and monitors to ensure they are met.

-Motive.io recently partnered with the Accenture Social Innovator Program to create VR PPE Training for Frontline Healthcare workers.
-Together, they designed and developed a VR PPE training that can be quickly customized and deployed to healthcare workers anywhere.
+Motive.io recently partnered with the Accenture Social Innovator Program to create VR PPE training for frontline healthcare workers.
+Together, they designed and developed VR PPE training that can be quickly customized and deployed to healthcare workers anywhere.
 As OSHA changes to PPE procedure are made, content can be updated and instantly pushed to the training headsets.
 This partnership project created a massively scalable way to provide customizable VR PPE training across the globe.

 Accenture staff will also be trained on how to create and modify the VR environments, such as changing the look and feel of the scene to reflect diverse healthcare settings around the world.
 This partnership has resulted in immersive, high impact PPE training that can be quickly modified and scaled to empower hundreds of frontline healthcare workers with the information they need to stay safe.